Introduction to MySQL SELECT INTO Variable

 that gives the following output after the execution of the query –

-We can see that the query executed successfully affects one row as now, @admin variable will contain the name of the administrator.
-From the above resultset of the records of the table we can observe that the worker with the name Ramesh is the administrator and hence, Ramesh value should be stored in the @admin variable.
+We can see that the query executed successfully affects one row, as now, the @admin variable will contain the administrator’s name.
+From the above resultset of the table records, we can observe that the worker with the name Ramesh is the administrator; hence, the Ramesh value should be stored in the @admin variable.
 Let us select that variable and observe what value gets retrieved.

 SELECT @admin;